Showing posts with label Fort Lauderdale in the 1800s. Show all posts

 Not much more than an overnight stop for the mail coach that traveled between Lemon City* and West Palm Beach, Fort Lauderdale in the 1890s was home to businessman Frank Stranahan and a few Seminoles.
 Many of us in Fort Lauderdale who have been here awhile know something about our early history, but below are a few numbers to add to the tale.

 Stranahan’s trading post or mail stop (now a museum), sat on the banks of the New River, estimated at the time to average 26 feet in depth; ferry service was provided for its crossing.
 Eight rooms, eight by six feet were available for visitors at the post.
-Houses in the area at that time were constructed with thick red paper nailed to framing.
-Primitive times, however, would soon yield to land buying, farming and development, especially after Henry M. Flagler’s Florida East Coast Railway carried its first passengers into Fort Lauderdale Feb.
+Houses in the area at that time, according to news accounts, were constructed with thick red paper nailed to framing.
+Primitive times, however, would yield to land buying and farming, development and deal making--especially after Henry M. Flagler’s Florida East Coast Railway carried its first passengers into Fort Lauderdale Feb.
 22, 1896.

 By 1910, a year of land speculation here, the “hustling little village” (as it was described) of Fort Lauderdale had grown with: